-OCR Level 3 Cambridge Technical Certificate in Engineering Principles at a glance
+OCR Level 3 Cambridge Technical Certificate in Health and Social Care at a glance

-Qualification number 601/4593/6 OCR Entry code 05822 First registration date 01/09/2015 Approved age range 16-18, 19+ Guided Learning Hours (GLH) 180 UCAS points You'll find further information on the UCAS website .
-Total Qualification Time (TQT) 252 Performance information See section 2 performance information.
+Qualification number 601/7059/1 OCR Entry code 05830 First registration date 01/09/16 Approved age range 16-18, 19+ Guided Learning Hours (GLH) 180 UCAS points You'll find further information on the UCAS website .
+Total Qualification Time (TQT) 243 Performance information See section 2 performance information.
 Exam sessions each year January and June Eligible for funding It's designed to meet the funding requirements of a 16-19 study programme.
-Entry requirements There are no formal entry requirements for this qualification.
-It is recommended that learners have, or are working towards, a grade 4/grade C or above in maths and English GCSEs.
+Entry requirements There are no fo rmal entry requirer ments for this qualification.
 This qualification has been designed for learners who are on a 16-19 study programme to meet the Department for Education's characteristics for an Applied General qualification.
-This qualification is suitable for learners who want to gain a Level 3 qualification to support further study in Further Education (FE) or Higher Education (HE) in engineering looking to gain a Level 3 qualification to support further study in FE or (HE) in any other sector or subject area who want to progress into engineering-related apprenticeships.
-Qualification structure Learners must achieve a total of 3 units consisting of 2 mandatory units and 1 optional unit.
-Assessment method/model All the units in this qualification are assessed by exam and marked by us.
+This qualification is suitable for learners who want to gain a Level 3 qualification to support further study in Further Education (FE) or Higher Education (HE) in health and social care looking to gain a Level 3 qualification to support further study in FE or (HE) in any other sector or subject area who want to progress into health and social care-related apprenticeships.
+Qualification structure To achieve this qualification, learners must complete a total of 3 mandatory units.
+Assessment method/model Unit 1 is internally assessed by centre staff and externally moderated by us.
+Units 2 and 3 are assessed by exam and marked by us.
 Grading Examined units are graded Near-Pass, Pass, Merit and Distinction.
-The qualification is graded Pass, Merit, Distinction, Distinction.
+Internally assessed units are graded Pass, Merit and Distinction.
+This qualification is graded Pass, Merit, Distinction, Distinction.
 Examination resits Learners can resit an examined unit twice before they complete the qualification.
+Repeat submission of learners work If you and the learner feel they haven't performed at their best during the assessment, the learner can, at your discretion, improve their work and resubmit it to you for assessment.
+You must follow our requirements on authenticity and feedback in section 8.